Hawaii State Department of Education: History

-Board of Education
+Board of education

-The Board of Education members are appointed by the Governor of Hawaii and must be confirmed by the Hawaii State Senate.
-This is in contrast to most other school districts in the United States which are directly elected.
+The Board of Education is a board which votes on matters related to public education.
+Members are appointed by the governor of Hawaii with the advice and consent of the Hawaii State Senate, which is in contrast to most other school districts in the United States which are directly elected.
+Hawaii previously had an elected school board from 1966 until 2010 when voters decided to switch back to an appointed state school board.
 Members are appointed for three-year terms for a maximum of three terms.

-The school district has the following positions in its Board of Education.